 5b.
 PAC recommendation: The Department and Ofgem should set out:

-- a timetable for replacing the communication hub element of smart meters that will lose functionality when the 2G and 3G mobile networks are switched off. - 5.1 The government agrees with the Committee's recommendation.
+• a timetable for replacing the communication hub element of smart meters that will lose functionality when the 2G and 3G mobile networks are switched off.

 Target implementation date: January 2026